Application Deadlines: March 1, 2019 and September 1, 2019

 (2) September 1, 2019 (for projects to be held between 11/1/2019 and 3/31/2020)

 (Should the deadline fall on a weekend, it will be extended to the following Monday.)

 Brown University, Japan Week

-“The provided funding helped us prepare and organize 11 contemporary and traditional cultural events such as tea ceremony, haiku, calligraphy, origami, taiko, character bento making, anime screening, etc. The events attracted both current students of Japanese as well as students who are not familiar with Japanese language but have an interest in Japanese culture.
-Funding also allowed us to be well prepared for the advertisement of our events to inform people in and out of the Brown University community.”
+“The provided funding helped us prepare and organize haiku reading and wide range of cultural/educational activities during the period of Japan Week.
+Japan Week included different aspects of Japanese culture.
+One is the tranquility of Japanese culture (meditation, tea ceremony, and origami) and the other is the dynamic motion of Japanese culture (kaiko workshop, karaoke contest, and martial art demonstration).
+The events attracted both current students of Japanese as well as students who were not familiar with Japanese language but were interested in Japanese culture.
+The funding also allowed us to be well prepared for the advertisement of our events to inform people within the Brown University community and beyond.”

 Classical High School, Rhode Island Sakura Festival